patrikhuber/eos/README.md

 * (**New**): Python bindings for parts of the library, and Matlab bindings for the fitting
 * (_Experimental_): Non-linear fitting cost functions using Ceres for shape, camera, blendshapes and the colour model (needs Ceres to be installed separately)

+An experimental model viewer to visualise 3D Morphable Models and blendshapes is available [here](https://github.com/patrikhuber/eos-model-viewer).

 ## Usage

 * Tested with the following compilers: >=gcc-4.9, >=clang-3.5, Visual Studio 2015